 Stop trying to impress God because you cannot!
-It is silly to think that you, a mere spec of dust on another spec of dust in the vastness of this universe can somehow impress the creator of this universe.
+It is silly to think that you, a mere spec of dust on another speck of dust in the vastness of this universe can somehow impress the creator of this universe.
 Instead, receive His gifts to you and live to your fullest potential as a citizen of His Kingdom.

 How we try to impress God

-Another way that we impress God is by religious activities.
+Another way that we impress God is through religious activities.
 For example, many believe that they can impress God by their church attendance.
 They feel as though that the less Sunday worship services they miss, then the more impress God would be with them.
 Some may think a life of piety (as defined by the particular church denomination or local church religious leaders) will surely impress God.
 Others might believe that reading and praying regularly is a sure way to impress God and get Him to notice us.
 Surely, God will bless those who regularly read His word and pray to Him.

-Isaiah 64:6 (NKJV) — But we are all like an unclean thing, And all our righteousnesses are like filthy rags; We all fade as a leaf, And our iniquities, like the wind, Have taken us away.
+Isaiah 64:6 (NKJV) But we are all like an unclean thing, And all our righteousnesses are like filthy rags; We all fade as a leaf, And our iniquities, like the wind, Have taken us away.

 Why We Try To Impress God

 We try to impress God because we are ignorant of His ways.
 We try to impress God because we do not believe that what He has given us is a gift.
 After all, in the world we live in, you have to earn things.
-You earn a promotion.
-You earn higher pay, etc. It seems unreasonable that we do not or need not earn God’s love, provision, and salvation.
+You earn a promotion, higher pay, etc. It seems unreasonable that we do not or need not earn God’s love, provision, and salvation.

 We try to impress God because we have no faith.
 We have no faith because we do not know God and therefore, we do not know what He has promised us.
 Since we are ignorant of God, we must turn to religious leaders and the like to gain a certain degree of certainty regarding our eternal state.
 These religious leaders then go on to convince you that you must work to be saved, work to be loved by God, and work to receive from God.

-Ephesians 2:8 (NKJV) — For by grace you have been saved through faith, and that not of yourselves; it is the gift of God,
+Ephesians 2:8 (NKJV) For by grace you have been saved through faith, and that not of yourselves; it is the gift of God,

 The more you try to impress God is the more you are saying that Jesus was not enough.
 Jesus died for our sins and so that we could be reconciled to the Father.
-This salvationis a gift and if we attempt to earn it, then we are declaring that the redemptive act of Jesus Christ was not enough.
+This salvation is a gift and if we attempt to earn it, then we are declaring that the redemptive act of Jesus Christ was not enough.

-You cannot impress the creator of the universe by your pointless religious works.
+You cannot impress the creator of the universe with your pointless religious works.
 Stop trying to impress Him and accept His gift and live by His Spirit.
 This is not only what the Bible declares throughout, but it is also very liberating for you to bear fruit.
-How can you bear fruit if you are constantly expending energy to perform for God’s approval.
+How can you bear fruit if you are constantly expending energy to perform for God’s approval?
 Stop trying to impress God and live!